We welcome questions about the Research Reboot. Please submit questions at this link.

 - FAS Science Staff are instructed to speak with their supervisor about building access.
 Supervisors should seek approval according to local departmental procedures.

 - SEAS staff will receive further instructions the Allston move.

 Can researchers arriving from out of state quarantine in on-campus Harvard housing, or do they have to stay off-campus during their quarantine period?

-Effective August 1st, all visitors and returning residents entering Massachusetts must follow new travel orders.
+All visitors and returning residents entering Massachusetts must follow state travel orders.
 Review the new travel order, exemptions, and protocols as well as the University Travel Guidance webpage.
 For long-term housing options, please visit: http://www.huhousing.harvard.edu/apply.